The Beginners Guide To SEO

 Optimize your H1 Tags and other page headings.

-A well-structured page should have one H1 Tag on top of the page and then several H2 or H3 tags for the page headings.
+A well-structured page should have one H1 Tag on top and several H2 or H3 tags for the page headings.

-The value of the H1 tag can be the same as the page title or slightly different (see the example above).
+The value of the H1 tag can be the same as the page title or slightly different.

 The value of the sub-headings should ideally include related keywords and be informative enough to help users while scrolling through the content.

-A good piece of content can become even better with the use of high-quality images.
+A good piece of content can become even better with high-quality images.

-When using images, make sure that you optimize their size so that they won’t slow down the website (squoosh is a great free tool you can use) and that you provide a meaningful value to the ALT tag.
+When using images, make sure that you optimize their size so that they won’t slow down the website and that you provide a meaningful value to the ALT tag.

-Read the guide below for actionable tips to write ALT text for your images.
+Read this guide on how to write ALT text for your images.